preciofishbone/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 ***********************
 In some cases, additional settings are available.

-When creating a template for a **Viva Engage community** (former Yammer community), the setup step is different.
+When creating a template for a **Viva Engage community**, the setup step is different.
 See the bottom of this page: :doc:`Templates for communities </admin-settings/business-group-settings/communities/communities-v7/templates/index>`

 When creating a template for a **SharePoint communication site**, the setup step is slightly different.
 See the bottom of this page: :doc:`Templates for publishing apps </admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index>`